-The Peak Fellowship Ensemble-in-Residence, launched in 2015, is a two-year fellowship available to chamber music groups internationally.
+The Peak Fellowship Ensemble-in-Residence, launched in 2015, is a multi-year fellowship available to chamber music groups internationally.

-The Peak Fellowship program is coordinated by award-winning violinist Aaron Boyd, newly appointed director of chamber music at SMU Meadows and a member of the Escher String Quartet.
+The Peak Fellowship program is coordinated by award-winning violinist Aaron Boyd, director of chamber music at SMU Meadows.
 Boyd will help the group members plan artistic and pedagogical goals to place them on a sustainable, differentiated career path after the completion of the fellowship.

 News and Media

 SMU Meadows Announces Collaboration With Renowned Banff International String Quartet Competition

 SMU Meadows School of the Arts announces a new collaboration with the renowned Banff International String Quartet Competition (BISQC) in Canada that will offer SMU’s Peak Fellowship Ensemble-in-Residence Prize to the competition’s first place laureate.
 The Banff International String Quartet Competition, a program of Banff Centre for Arts and Creativity in Banff, Alberta, is one of the world’s leading music competitions.
 Founded in 1983 and held once every three years, BISQC invites 10 select quartets from around the globe to Banff Centre to perform various pieces of work over seven days, competing for the top prize: a three-year career development program worth over $150,000.
 It includes a cash award, concert tours throughout Europe and North America, and a Banff Centre residency that includes the production of a recording.